Continuing Education Support Administrator

 Outside of work, Krysti is an animal lover with a self-diagnosed addiction to dogs.
 She also enjoys being outdoors, traveling, mountain biking, hiking, horseback riding, playing frisbee with her dogs, going to the theater, cooking, reading, and is a motorsports fan with a bit of an obsession for Moto GP and Formula One racing.
 As a youth, she volunteered for the Pittsburgh Vintage Grand Prix every year.
 The race is the largest vintage car race in the US and raises funds for individuals in the Pittsburgh area with autism and intellectual and developmental disabilities.
 Autism continues to be a cause that pulls at her heart strings.

-Studying for her Paralegal Certificate from the American Bar Association, Kathy's passion revolves around learning about law, politics, and government.
+Having received her Paralegal Certificate in December 2020 from the American Bar Association, Kathy's passion revolves around learning about law, politics, and government.
 When she is not working or studying, Kathy enjoys spending time with her three felines: Penny, Lincoln, and Copper.
 Kathy is an avid Philadelphia Eagles fan, and is very close to her family.
 She enjoys hiking, kayaking, meditating, and playing video games in her spare time.
 Kathy is also a music buff, and she has played trombone for many years.

 Laura's main passions include creative expression, holistic wellness, and learning for the sake of learning.
-She holds a BA in Creative Writing and an MA in Contemplative Psychotherapy, and is a Certified Crystal Healer, Reiki practitioner, and doTERRA Wellness Advocate.
-In her free time, Laura enjoys writing poetry, spending time with her husband and their two tuxedo cats, cooking, playing board games, and exploring all the fun and beautiful places Colorado has to offer.
+She holds a BA in Creative Writing from the University of Kansas and an MA in Contemplative Psychotherapy from Naropa University.
+She is a Certified Crystal Healer, Reiki II practitioner, is enrolled in the Certified Aromatherapist program from Aromahead Institute, and is working on her first full length poetry book.
+In her free time, Laura enjoys writing poetry, spending time with her husband and their two tuxedo cats, reading, cooking, playing board games, and exploring all the fun and beautiful places Colorado has to offer.

 Outside of work, Kyia can be found reading, listening to music, writing, playing Dungeons and Dragons, or video games.
 Her dream is to someday be published author, which requires her to focus on and finish one project without starting another.
 She has spent years as a Certified Nursing Assistant for seniors in the Boulder area and is passionate about geriatrics.